LukeMS/keltor/rst/index.rst

 Every major city has a small pegasus stable with between three and six riders and mounts at any given time.
 These are imperial message runners and are used almost exclusively for state business.
 It is possible for anyone to hire one of these messengers but the prices are extreme and state deliveries take priority every time.
 It is also possible that the local lord has blocked public access to the messengers.
 This can be done for a number of reasons ranging from state security to the noble's whim.
 Of any moneys collected for a delivery, 85% goes to the imperial coffers and the rest to the rider.
 Payments are made to the local office of imperial post rather then directly to the rider.

 The only route for public air travel would be the gnomish airships.
-While the gnomes of Rektor are exploring extremes in gnomish design in relation to sea travel, the gnomes of the Middle Lands are working on air travel.
-There are a dozen or so airships, crewed exclusively by gnomes, traveling the Middle Lands.
+While the gnomes of `Rektor`_ are exploring extremes in gnomish design in relation to sea travel, the gnomes of the `Middle Lands`_ are working on air travel.
+There are a dozen or so airships, crewed exclusively by gnomes, traveling the `Middle Lands`_.
 They circulate between the gnomish settlements and the major human cities.
 Scheduled routes are not a big thing with the gnomes of the sky.
 They value freedom and look at the airships as the last place remaining to anyone that truly wants to be free.
 The gnomish sky captains, called Brown Coats, will take any job if it looks like fun and/or a challenge they just want enough gold to stay in the sky.

 Their ships vary wildly with no two looking, much less operating, the same way.
 All are steam powered to one degree or another, use very little or no magic, and emit large clouds of black smoke and/or steam but there the similarities end.
 Some look like zeppelins, others like clockwork hot air balloons, bugs such as dragonflies are another common look, and still others defy description altogether or make one doubt their own sanity when looking too closely at the contraption.
 They use anything from hot air to hydrogen to spinning blades to get off the ground.
 Additional forward movement is supplied by various propellers or flapping wings or steam jets.
 Most citizens think it insane to ride in one of these monstrosities.

-The list below gives general stats for the airship types found in the Middle Lands.
+The list below gives general stats for the airship types found in the `Middle Lands`_.
 The speed listed is squares/minute under normal conditions (square = 30 ft.).
 Divide speed by three for miles/hour.
 While the ceiling for most craft is about 8,000 ft, high wind tends to be an issue above 4,000 ft.

 .. list-table:: Table: Airships of the Middle Lands
    :header-rows: 1